Cross Validation in R: What You Must Know in 2025?

 Making a machine learning model function accurately on unseen data is a key challenge.
 To assess its performance, the model must be tested on data points not used during training.
 These unseen data points help evaluate the model's accuracy.

-A crucial stage in model evaluation is cross-validation, which is made easier by R's many built-in functions and packages.
+The reason why R is preferred for cross validation is because of its many built-in functions and packages.
 The functions automate data separation, model training, and validation to guarantee that predictive models perform well when applied to fresh data.
 The presence of cross-validation functions in R simplifies the process of model performance assessment for data scientists and analysts.

-The following table provides an overview of cross-validation functions in R:
+The following table provides an overview of functions used for cross validation in R:

 Function |